Tinnifo/MegoBin/docs/04-tutorials/how-to-run-experiments-from-cli.md

-# Tutorial: How to run experiments from CLI
+# How to run experiments from CLI

 A practical [Hydra](https://hydra.cc/docs/intro/) CLI cheatsheet shaped around MegoBin's slot structure.
 Grouped by what you're *trying to do* rather than by Hydra feature name.